 State Income Taxes in New Jersey

-The state of New Jersey is one the worse states in the union regarding income tax.
+The state of New Jersey is the worst state in the union regarding income tax (even behind California.)
 Like most states with income tax, it is calculated on a marginal scale, with seven (7) tax brackets.
-They range from 1.70% to 10.75%.
-The highest bracket of 10.75% starts for income greater than $5 Million.
+New Jersey Income Tax Rates range from 1.40% to 10.75%.
+The highest bracket of 10.75% starts for income greater than $1 Million.

 State Business Taxes in New Jersey